mrlarssen/ansible-mpich2-raspbian/README.md

 Prerequisites:
 Public/private key authentication between your client and the servers (as root)

-# Install and configure
+# Install and configure (user root)

 1. Install ansible: apt-get install ansible
 2. Add the ip of the nodes to ansible/hosts file
-3. Run logged in as root: ansible-playbook main.yml -i <pathToHostsFile>
+3. Run: ansible-playbook main.yml -i <pathToHostsFile>
     Be patient.
 This step might take up to an hour.
 If it finishes with no errors, you now have MPICH2 up and running!

 # Testing (user pi)